-The specific surface area of the CAA granular adsorbent, derived from spent coffee grounds and AC using the BET (Brunauer-Emmett-Teller), BJH (Barrett-Joyner-Halenda) method, was analyzed to assess its potential for wastewater treatment applications.
+The specific surface area of the CAA granular adsorbent, derived from spent coffee grounds and AC using the BET (Brunauer-Emmett-Teller) method, was analyzed to assess its potential for wastewater treatment applications.
 Nitrogen adsorption-desorption isotherms were used to evaluate the material's pore characteristics and adsorption capacity.
 The BET analysis revealed that the AC derived from spent coffee grounds exhibited a significantly higher adsorption compared to desorption, as shown in Figure 7.
-The surface area of the activated material was measured at $300.842 \text{ m}^2/\text{g}$, indicating that the material possesses a relatively large surface area.
+The surface area of the activated material was measured at 300.842 m^2/g , indicating that the material possesses a relatively large surface area.
 This value is notably higher than many other adsorbents reported in previous studies, suggesting the material's superior adsorption potential.

-The pore diameter of the AC was found to be 10.628 \AA , placing the material within the micropore category.
+The pore diameter of the AC was found to be 10.628 Å, placing the material within the micropore category.
 This observation aligns with the SEM analysis, which showed the presence of a highly porous structure.
 The high surface area and micropore distribution are crucial for efficient adsorption, as they provide numerous sites for pollutant molecules to interact with the adsorbent.
-These findings highlight that the material's high adsorption capacity reinforced by the IUPAC-type I adsorption isotherms is largely attributed to the large surface area created during the activation process.20 decrease in specific surface area to $11.231 \text{ m}^2/\text{g}$ compared to the raw AC.
-However, the pore diameter increased to 12.887 \AA .
-This shift in pore characteristics is likely due to the formation of a granular structure during the condensation of CS, which encapsulated the AC.
+These findings highlight that the material's high adsorption capacity reinforced by the IUPAC-type I adsorption isotherms is largely attributed to the large surface area created during the activation process.32

+In contrast, the CAA granular adsorbent, prepared by incorporating CS and AL, showed a decrease in specific surface area to 11.231 m^2/g compared to the raw AC.
+However, the pore diameter increased to 12.887 Å. This shift in pore characteristics is likely due to the formation of a granular structure during the condensation of CS, which encapsulated the AC.
 While the surface area decreased, the enlarged pores still ensured effective adsorption, indicating that the granular structure maintained sufficient adsorption sites for molecules.